mybrokengnome/mybrokengnome.github.io/index.md

     <div class="row">
       <div class="col-12 wow fadeIn">
         <h6>START WORKING WITH ME</h6>
-        <h2 data-text="Hire us">That's just a small showcase of my work.<br /><br />I'd love to opportunity to talk with you more about some of the other things I've done.
+        <h2 data-text="Hire Me">That's just a small showcase of my work.<br /><br />I'd love to opportunity to talk with you more about some of the other things I've done.
         <br /><br />Please contact me at <a href="mailto:hello@bradjackson.dev?Let's Work Together">hello@bradjackson.dev</a> to get started on your next project!</h2>
       </div>
       <!-- end col-12 -->